gantech/sviv_2d/README.md

 Run the script "python/ConstructModel/chord_prop_model.py" to generate a yaml file describing a 3 DOF model for the aerodynamic loads being proportional to the chord.

-This script generates the yaml file "chord_3dof.yaml" with the mass, stiffness, and damping matrices.
+This script generates the yaml file "chord_3dof.yaml" with the mass, stiffness, damping, and force transformation matrices.

 #### python/DistributedLoad